rust-lang/calendar/README.md

 All dates must be in RFC 3339 format (the same as in the examples above), and must be in UTC (ending in `Z`).

-Each event have a globally unique identifier (because calendars can be included in other calendars, they must be globally unique for this whole repository).
-It should never be changed after the calendar has been published.
-Just use the current UNIX time to basically guarantee that you don't overlap with anything or anyone else.
+Each event have a globally UID (because calendars can be included in other calendars, they must be globally unique for this whole repository).
+It should never be changed after the calendar has been published, see [How to generate a UID for an event?](#how-do-i-generate-a-uid-for-a-new-event).

-On Linux, you can get the current UNIX time with  `date +%s%N | cut -b1-13`, and on Windows, with PowerShell, `([DateTimeOffset]::UtcNow).ToUnixTimeMilliseconds()`.
-Alternatively, you can copy the current UNIX time from a website like [currentmillis.com](https://currentmillis.com).

 See [*What is the schema for the calendars?*][schema] for a list of options you can set in an event.